weaviate/weaviate-io/developers/weaviate/current/graphql-references/index.md

     - /documentation/weaviate/current/graphql-references/
 ---

+# GraphQL

+Weaviate's basic query language is [GraphQL](https://graphql.org/).
+GraphQL is a query language built on using graph data structures.
+It is an efficient method of data retrieval and mutation, since it mitigates the common over-fetching and under-fetching problems of other query languages.
+You can query a Weaviate after you've created a [schema](../tutorials/how-to-create-a-schema.html) and [populated it](../tutorials/how-to-import-data.html) with data.
+The GraphQL interface inside the [Weaviate Console](https://console.semi.technology/) GUI enables easy querying.

 # All references

 All references have their individual subpages, click on one of the references below for more information.